mchoccie/GeodesicDome/README.md

 code performant both in terms of time and memory.

 ## Overview
 I completed this project with 5 other team members as a part of a university capstone project.
 We had a chance to explore the Python library Numba used to optimize Python code.
-The library and docs can be found at this link: https://pypi.org/project/geodome/
+The library and docs can be found at this link: https://pypi.org/project/geodome/.
+The most challenging part of this assignment was understanding how to present arrays in ways that were compliant with Numba.
+During the development process we ran into many issues with array manipulation.